 Brushing Prevents Knots and Mats

-- Neglect a dogs brushing routine and those horrid knots and mats of fur gather together on your dogs coat.
+- Neglect your dogs brushing routine and those horrid knots and mats of fur gather together on your dogs coat.
 These mats are very painful to a dog and can be the cause of skin problems and infections.
 Imagine someone gently tugging at your hair for 24 hours a day – that’s how it feels for a dog to have knotty fur.
 Using a dog brush on your dog’s coat will prevent these mats from forming.

 Brushing Lets You Keep An Eye On Your Dogs Skin